liangx4/LIM/README.md

 COPYRIGHT

-The LIM theme is entirely uncopyrighted  use as you like, spread it, sell it, do whatever you want.
+The LIM theme is entirely uncopyrighted.
+So use as you like(but make sure to get rid of all the personalizations I made), spread it, sell it, do whatever you want.

 Enjoy!